RAW IS RAW

 Think of it as a Digital Negative!
 In fact, that’s what Adobe is calling their standardised RAW format… the DNG format… There are some issues about the standardisation of RAW formats at the moment because different manufacturers use different standards to define RAW image data… but that is something that we can discuss at a later date… for now, let’s talk about RAW’s problems.

 One of the major setbacks that photographers will face with the RAW format is the large size of RAW files.
 JPG files on my Canon 5D come to about 4MB while RAW files come to about 12-13MB with their automatic compression enabled.
-This means that it will end up eating away at those megabytes on your CF cards and Hard Discs much faster than JPGs and storage and archival will eventually become an issue.
+This means that it will end up eating away at those megabytes on your CF,SD cards, and Hard Discs faster than JPGs.
+Storage and archival will eventually become an issue.
+However, storage media is getting larger and cheaper, so it shouldn’t be too much of a problem.

 I Swear by RAW

-Try out RAW today if you have it on your Digital Camera… photography becomes all fun, and no work…
+Switch to using RAW files today on your Digital Camera… photography becomes all fun, and no work…

 Have fun! there’s lots to be had…